 Learning how to become one of the best travel bloggers is often a lesson in what not to do, as the formula for blog marketing is not identical for bloggers (even in the same niche).
-In the past seven years since founding this site I can safely say that I know a lot on that topic.
+In the past nine years since founding this site I can safely say that I know a lot on that topic.
 So much so that if there would be a master in the topic of what not to do, it would be me.

-Through the trial-and-error process of launching several travel blogs over the years, with most of them ultimately failing, there is only one thing that has helped us take a new blog from nothing to the next big thing.
-It is simply this: advertising.
+Through the trial-and-error process of launching several travel blogs over the years, with most of them ultimately failing, there is only one thing that has helped us start a blog from nothing to the next big thing.
+It is simply this: social advertising.

 Okay, telling you to advertise is the cheap (or is it expensive?) way out.
 If you truly want to make your blog a success, you must hustle in order to get readers to your pages.